-The Director of Planning and Community Development ("Director") is authorized to review and approve applications for Certificates of Compliance and Administrative Adjustments.
+The Director of Planning and Community Development ("Director") and the Development Review Team (DRT) are is authorized to review and approve applications for Certificates of Compliance and Administrative Adjustments.

 B. Delegation of Authority

 The Director may designate any member of the staff of the City's Planning and Community Development Department to represent the Director in any function assigned by the Center City Form-Based Code (CCFBC).
 The Director, however, shall remain responsible for any final action taken under this Section.